python/peps/CONTRIBUTING.rst

 we generally advise against PRs that simply mass-correct minor typos that don't significantly impair meaning and understanding.

-If you're unsure, in addition to the general guidance above, we encourage you to reach out first before opening a PR here.
+If you're unsure, we encourage you to reach out first before opening a PR here.
 For example, you could contact the PEP author(s), propose your idea in a discussion venue appropriate to the PEP (e.g.
 `Typing-SIG <https://mail.python.org/archives/list/typing-sig@python.org/>`__